 WHICH STANDARD IS BEST?
 Some industries require specific standards be used to confirm product properties.
 For new application materials not ready for certification, product development, and general characterization, PMIC can recommend the best test method based on multiple criteria.

-Full description of testing capabilities and test methods are available below per system type.
+Full descriptions of testing capabilities and test methods are available below per system type.

 ASTM C177 and ASTM C1044 GUARDED-HOT-PLATE SYSTEMS